 Send this report to your mayor and council, and ask them what progress has been made in your community on implementation of the Calls to Action.
 Hold them accountable by asking for regular updates.

-Share this report on social media to amplify the message that municipalities have an important role to play in accelerating the Calls to Action.
+Share this report on social media to amplify the message that local governments have an important role to play in accelerating the Calls to Action.

 Amplify and support Indigenous organizations in your local community.
 Ask if specific Calls to Action are a priority for them.